mozilla/telemetry-dashboard/wrapper/README.md

 * `sensibleCompare` - A boolean dictating whether or not you want to reduce the compared values to just the ones that you are likely to care about (default: `true`)
 * `keyLimit` - a positive integer limiting the number of a keyed measure's measures to be plotted, ordered by number of submissions (default: `4`)
 * `evoVersions` - A number telling us how many versions back to look.
 If > 0, we will ignore trim, compare, and sensibleCompare and show an evolution instead of a histogram (default: `0`)
-* `percentile` - A number telling us the value below which a given percentage of measurements may be found (default: `50`)
+* `percentile` - A number telling us the value below which a given percentage of measurements may be found.
+This is only valid when evoVersions > 0 (default: `50`)

 Where `parentEl` is:
 * The parent element you want the wrapper to render its plots into.